m101yosef/m101yosef.github.io/content/publication/rl101/index.md

 R(\tau)=\sum_{t=0}^{\infty} \gamma^t r_t
 $$

-> **Important definition**
+> **Important definition** <br>
-Horizon: number of time steps in each episode; episode: is the agent’s journey from a clear start to a specific end.
+> Horizon: number of time steps in each episode; episode: is the agent’s journey from a clear start to a specific end.
 >

 ### Putting it all together: Trajectory